sprout-laravel/docs/installation.md

 });
 ```

-This method does also allow you to specify the resolver and the tenancy in that order.
+This method does also allow you to specify the name of the resolver and the tenancy, in that order.

 ```php
 Route::tenanted(function () {